 Relationships are at the heart of a meaningful life—and Emma believes that healing and growth begin within them.
 She welcomes individuals, couples, and families into a space designed to feel safe, warm, and judgment-free.
 Her approach is grounded in empathy and collaboration, inviting clients to explore their stories with compassion and curiosity.

-Emma earned her Master of Arts in Counseling Psychology from Elizabethtown College.
+Emma earned her Master of Arts in Counseling Psychology from Elizabethtown College and is a LAPC therapist.
 She practices from a person-centered, strengths-based perspective, integrating evidence-based modalities such as Motivational Interviewing (MI), Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT), Acceptance and Commitment Therapy (ACT), Narrative Therapy, and Dialectical Behavior Therapy (DBT).

 Let’s Talk:

-Want to get in touch with Gwen?
+Want to get in touch with Emma?
 Either fill out the form or give us a call now: